 Vincent glared at Tseng; he didn't need the Turk to spell it out.
 He was well aware everything the Turk had seen, heard (honestly and dishonestly) would be reported back to the boss, Rufus.
 "I'm well aware of the price of Turk 'help.'"

 Tseng's mouth twisted into something that didn't quite reach the sardonic smirk he'd no-doubt been aiming for.
 "Just see you don't forget.
 The Turks belong to him.
-But things haven't really changed all that much since your time have they Valentine?"
+But things haven't really changed all that much since your time, have they?"

 "I'm a bit surprised you didn't try dragging him back to Midgar with you.
-I am sure the General would have thanked you even if you had to truss Strife up to get him there."
-Tseng said, his eyes laughing at Vincent, mocking Sephiroth's pain.
+I'm sure the general would have thanked you even if you had to truss Strife up to get him there."
+Tseng said, eyes laughing at Vincent, mocking Sephiroth's pain.

 Vincent realized with stunning clarity that he hated Tseng.
-It was one of those moments when you can look at a scene paying out as if separate from oneself, and analyze it like a movie without the bother of emotional ties.
 Tseng was a bastard who enjoyed cruelty.
 Tseng liked his job.
 He loved it.
-The power (illusionary though it was), the ability to lay down one's conscious without the guilt, be able to say 'it's my job' and sink a bullet into the target's forehead, so neat and clean and oh so exhilarating.
-Tseng fed off of the freedom he'd obtained from his humanity.
+The power (illusionary though it was), the ability to lay down one's conscious without the guilt, be able to say 'it's my job' and sink a bullet into the target's forehead, so neat and clean and exhilarating.
+Tseng fed off of the freedom he'd obtained from disposing of his humanity.

 Vincent's muscles trembled with suppressed violence.
 Tseng seemed oblivious to the hurricane of rage he'd stirred up in the gunman.
 He shrugged his shoulders in a move that seemed impossibly elegant for something so famously plebeian, and tossed the glossy tail of his black black hair over his shoulder, giving Vincent his back as he sauntered down the hallway.